The big problem with the King James Version is that it was written 400 years ago, and English has changed since then.

 And this is a problem for several verses in the New Testament in particular, where the translation of both you (singular) and you (plural), as “you”, leads to some loss of communication from the original authors.

-For example, in Luke 22 we read Jesus words to Peter (in the NIV), “Simon, Simon, Satan has asked to sift you as wheat.
+For example, in Luke 22 we read Yeshua’s words to Shimon Petros, (in the NIV), “Simon, Simon, Satan has asked to sift you as wheat.
 But I have prayed for you, Simon, that your faith may not fail.”

 Sounds pretty cool.
-Satan wanted to sift Peter like wheat, but Jesus prayed for him, that he would not fail.
+Satan wanted to sift Petros like wheat, but Yeshua prayed for him, that he would not fail.

 But that’s not what it says.